awsdocs/aws-snowball-developer-guide/doc_source/troubleshooting.md

 **Action to take**

 1. Make a list of the names that are causing the error\.
 You can find the names of the files and folders that failed export in your logs\.
-For more information, see [AWS Snowball Edge Appliance Logs](using-client.md#logs)\.
+For more information, see [AWS Snowball Edge Logs](using-client-commands.md#logs)\.

 1. Change the names of the objects in Amazon S3 that are causing the issue to remove or replace the unsupported characters\.